A complete Guide to Fire Alarms for the Deaf

 Obviously, if your hearing is intact, you will have never thought about the potential struggle of a deaf person in the case of a fire.
 Subsequently, if you’re deaf, you might already know that standard fire alarms aren’t typically designed with you in mind.

 In fact, for hearing impaired people there are deaf fire alarm devices you can easily install in your home which will work for you.
-In this blog post, we promise to give you some options that will give you peace of mind.
+In this article we highlight some options that will give you peace of mind.
 We’ll look at how to choose the right fire alarm for your situation and what features it should have.

-The good news is that there are now options when searching for a ‘deaf fire alarm’.
-However, these devices offer visual or vibrating alerts so that people who cannot hear can still be warned of danger in their homes.
-Also, they are easy to install on any wall or ceiling and come with everything you need to set them up right away.
+The good news is that there are now options when searching for a ‘deaf fire alarm’ or “fire alarms for deaf people’.
+These devices offer visual (light source) or vibrating alerts so that people who cannot hear can still be warned of a trigger alarm.
+They are easy to install on any wall or ceiling and come with everything you need to set them up right away.

 A vibrating pillow unit is a device that allows you to be alerted by vibrations instead of sound.
 It’s designed for people who have hearing problems and it can also be used as an alternative way to alert deaf people in case of fire or smoke alarm activation.
 Works like a vibrating alarm clock and is placed under your pillow.
 When the sound detector goes off, it will shake the pillow gently to wake you up.